ZainAlAbideenKhan/8085Sim/README.md

       <li>Now in the screen you will see the starting address and there you will start entering your instructions</li>
       <li>After Typing instruction press enter, Microprocessor will automatically jump to next address for you to enter next instruction</li>
       <li>After instering last HLT instruction press reset button</li>
-      Note - if you made a mistake in data input you may press '\', used as Backspace.
-This only worls in Code Writing Screen only
     </ol>
   </li>
   <li>